isomerpages/nlb-mobile-guide/pages/Reader.md

 </head>

 <body>
-<p>If you love reading for pleasure, you are in the right place!
+<p>If you love reading, you are in the right place!
 Here are some tips:</p>
 <p>
 </p>